 In Sacred Memory

 About 250 people attended the dedication ceremony, which was conducted by Rabbi Bernard Drachman and Rabbi A.B.
 Tinter.
 Newspapers from as far away as Pittsburgh covered the event.
 The new plot had the Weiss family laid out under uniform headstones made from the same granite as the exedra, with Houdini's headstone in place beside his mother.
-(When Houdini had moved his brother and father to the plot, he opened their caskets and noted in his diary that, "Hermann's teeth were in splendid condition.")

 The exedra that was unveiled 100 years ago is slightly different from the one we know today.
 It did not have the bust nor the cut glass mosaic emblem of the Society of American Magicians.
 Those would be added a year after Houdini's death and unveiled during a special memorial service attended by Bess.
 I've never seen a close-up image of the original exedra, but glimpses of it can be seen in photos taken during construction and Houdini's funeral.
 (Which you can see below.)